Are you asking yourself: How much money do I need by age to retire early?

 Recommendation To Retire Earlier

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 You can use Personal Capital to help monitor illegal use of your credit cards and other accounts with their tracking software.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.